-- 1. All student vehicles parked on campus must be registered with the Office of Student Success and have a current parking permit hanging from the rear view mirror. - 2.
+- 1. All student vehicles parked on campus must be registered with the Office of Student Success and have a current parking decal fixed to the lower right corner of the rear window. - 2.
 All student vehicles must be parked in the areas provided for general / student parking. - 3.
-Students are not permitted to park: - in a handicap designated parking spot unless the student displays appropriate handicap parking credentials on their car and has a legitimate need for such a parking spot. - in any designated red Staff/Faculty and visitor parking area. - in any parking spot that is identified by a "Reserved" sign. - in any area designated as a "No Parking" zone. - on any non-paved area that was not intended to be a parking area. - 4.
-All parking will be available on a first come, first served basis. - All students should lock their vehicle and take appropriate precautions to protect their personal belongings.
+Students are not permitted to park: - in a handicap designated parking spot unless the student displays appropriate handicap parking credentials on their car and has a legitimate need for such a parking spot. - in any designated red Staff/Faculty and visitor parking area. - in any parking spot that is identified by a "Reserved" sign. - in any area designated as a "No Parking" zone. - on any non-paved area that was not intended to be a parking area. - a.
+An inconvenient location is not an excuse to park in a non-designated area. - 4.
+All parking will be available on a first come, first served basis. - 5.
+All students should lock their vehicle and take appropriate precautions to protect their personal belongings.
 Johnson College accepts no responsibility for damage to or theft from any vehicle parked on its campus. - 6.
 Campus visitors must park in the visitor's parking area only. - 7.
-Johnson College reserves the right to inspect any vehicle driven on or parked on its campus at any time and for any reason.
-Refusal to comply with this requirement will immediately revoke campus parking privileges.
+Johnson College may inspect any vehicle driven or parked on its campus when necessary.
+Failure to comply with an inspection request may result in the revocation of campus parking privileges.